Last Updated on April 11, 2023

 Here are a few more tips to make your trip enjoyable:

-- First, take the ski lift: A free shuttle bus will take you up to the Land of Oz, but the ski lift is faster, and you will get a chance to take in the mountain views.
+- First, take the ski lift: A free shuttle bus will take you up to the Land of Oz theme park, but the ski lift is faster, and you will get a chance to take in the mountain views.

 - Plan for 2-3 hours minimum: While the ticketed visit is only for one hour, you will need time to get up to the mountain, park, and get in line to be admitted.

 - Be patient and respectful of others: This is a limited event, so many others are just as excited at the chance to see the Land of Oz.
 So be patient if you are taking photos or waiting to take a picture with a character.